-The Executive Committee is the key decisionmaking committee of the Reserve Bank for matters of a management and/or administrative nature.
-It is a management committee, whose role is to assist and support the Governor in fulfilling his responsibilities to manage the Bank (under the Reserve Bank Act and as the accountable authority under the PGPA Act).
+The Executive Committee is the key decision-making committee of the Reserve Bank for matters of a management and/or administrative nature.
+It is a management committee, whose role is to assist and support the Governor in fulfilling his responsibilities to manage the Bank.
 The committee, which is chaired by the Governor and comprises the Bank's most senior executives, generally meets weekly.
 The heads of the Audit, Information and Risk and Compliance departments and the General Counsel attend meetings of the Executive Committee in an advisory capacity.